oomol-flows/books-translator/README.md

-# books translator
+# Books Translator

-使用 LLM 翻译 epub 电子书。翻译后的书将保留原文，并将译文与原文并列列出。
+Use LLM to translate EPUB e-books.
+The translated book will retain the original text and display the translation alongside the original text.

-## 主要字段
+## Main Fields

-大多数情况，你只需要配置这三个字段就可完整运行。
+In most cases, you only need to configure these three fields to run completely.

-- `source_file`: 要翻译的 EPUB 原文件
+- `source_file`: The original EPUB file to be translated
-- `translated_file`: 翻译后的 EPUB 文件保存位置，若不填，则保存在 `session_dir` 中。
+- `translated_file`: Save location for the translated EPUB file.
+If not specified, it will be saved in `session_dir`.
-- `language`: 翻译后的目标语言
+- `language`: Target language for translation

-## 自定义提示词
+## Custom Prompts

-`prompt` 可填入提示词，以为 LLM 翻译书籍提供必要信息。例如，你可以将术语表和人物名称规范填入其中。用自然语言描述告知 LLM 即可。
+You can fill in prompts in the `prompt` field to provide necessary information for LLM book translation.
+For example, you can include glossaries and character name conventions.
+Just describe it to the LLM in natural language.

-## 额外字段
+## Additional Fields

-下列字段若不想了解，保留原始值即可。
+If you don't want to understand the following fields, just keep their original values.

-- `max_chunk_tokens`: 翻译分段时，限制每段的最大 tokens 数。由于 LLM 的特性，不可能将整本书一次性输入大语言模型来翻译。因此，会将书籍分段提交给 LLM。这个参数用于限制每一段的最大长度（单位是 token）。
+- `max_chunk_tokens`: When segmenting for translation, limit the maximum number of tokens per segment.
+Due to the characteristics of LLM, it's impossible to input an entire book into a large language model for translation at once.
+Therefore, the book will be segmented and submitted to the LLM.
+This parameter is used to limit the maximum length of each segment (in tokens).
-- `threads`: 并发发起翻译请求。如果你觉得翻译过慢，可以将这个值调高。但建议不要超过 16 路并发，会触发 LLM 供应商的限流策略。
+- `threads`: Concurrent translation requests.
+If you feel the translation is too slow, you can increase this value.
+However, it's recommended not to exceed 16 concurrent requests, as it will trigger rate limiting policies from LLM providers.
-- `retry_times`: 同一分段连续失败多少次之后，才宣布失败。
+- `retry_times`: How many consecutive failures of the same segment before declaring failure.
-- `retry_interval_seconds`: 重试失败后，间隔多少秒后再次重试。
+- `retry_interval_seconds`: How many seconds to wait before retrying after a failed attempt.

-## 输出字段
+## Output Fields

-`translated_file` 翻译后的文件保存路径。
+`translated_file` - The file path where the translated file is saved.

-## 中断续译
+## Resume Translation

-翻译同一本书时，如果主动中断或因为网络原因中断后，已翻译的进度不会丢失。继续点运行后，可以从上一次翻译的进度继续翻译。
+When translating the same book, if you actively interrupt or are interrupted due to network issues, the translated progress will not be lost.
+After continuing to run, you can resume translation from where you left off last time.